frios/WhatsNew/README.md

 1) In your target's General Settings, make sure your app Display Name is set as you want it.

 2) Create the content for each What's New page you want displayed.
-You can use What's New BulletPoint struct to add bullet points with images, bold titles and explanatory text.
-The compnent will use whatever accent color you set for the page.
+You can use What's New `BulletPointView` struct to add bullet points with images, bold titles and explanatory text.
+The component will use whatever accent color you set for the page.

 ```
 struct WhatsNewPageView: View {